Sikhs march across California urging protections against threats from India on U.S. soil

 “They left India to find protection here, to find peace here and now that same government they fled is sending folks here to the U.S. and Canada to essentially assassinate those same folks' children and grandchildren.”

-In Canada last year, a Sikh activist, Hardeep Singh Nijjar, was assassinated in a Gurdwara parking lot.
+In Canada last year Sikh activist Hardeep Singh Nijjar, was assassinated in a Gurdwara parking lot.
 Canada alleges that India’s Interior minister, who is also the chief aide to Indian Prime Minister Narendra Modi, was behind the murder.
 In New York last year, the FBI says it stopped another assassination plot against a prominent Sikh activist, Gurpatwant Singh Pannum.
 Two Indian nationals have been indicted, one of them a former Indian intelligence officer.
 India denies involvement in either case.

 These incidents are both examples of alleged Transnational Repression, known as TNR.
 The FBI defines TNR as foreign governments working in the U.S. to silence, harass, or even kill people from the diaspora.

 Both the assassination and the alleged assassination attempt were made on members of the group Sikhs for Justice.
 Earlier this year, someone fired at a car on a California highway.
 The three men inside were members of that same Sikh group, though the incident is still under investigation.
 Sikhs for Justice continues to advocate for an independent Sikh state of Khalistan.
-The Indian government says they are terrorists, but the group says they are activists who are using peaceful and legal means in a fight for Sikh self determination.
+The Indian government says they are terrorists, but the group says they are peacefully seeking self-determination.
 That includes an ongoing non-binding referendum where Sikhs are voting to show support for a Khalistani state.
 But it isn’t just Sikh separatists facing threats, says Assemblywoman Jasmeet Bains, the first Sikh American elected to California state office.

 “This is an attempt by the Indian government to annihilate and destroy an entire community,” she says.

-This year Bains introduced legislation which aims to better track and explain Transnational Repression in California, including training local law enforcement on how to deal with the threats.
+This year Bains introduced legislation that aims to better track Transnational Repression in California, including training local law enforcement on how to deal with the threats.

 Opposition to the Transnational Repression Bill